 Prof. Koetter’s particular research emphases are autologous stem cell transplantation for auto-immune conditions, interdisciplinary rheumatology and the diagnosis and treatment of Behcet’s disease, a sporadic, auto-inflammatory condition which is associated with fever attacks, skin changes and joint inflammation.
 Thanks to her wide expertise and experience in these fields, Prof. Koetter has already been awarded various scientific distinctions and prizes, including the Teaching Prize (3rd place) of the Tubingen Medical Faculty, prizes from the German Uveitis Association (DUAG) and the poster prize of the German Rheumatology Association.

-of selected experts in the specialist field Rheumatology
+Selected expert in the specialist field Rheumatology